christttto/blog/_posts/thinkingOutLoud/02/2019-02-12-work-life-balance.markdown

 Well, for now, I will just focus on studying react.
 I am proud that the number 38 worked, where I needed to demonstrate ability to code using conditional rendering.

+Got to work some at the library.
+Had some snack, came to lounge of someone's place.
+Getting more of react cirriculum done.